 We relate the dream’s issues and dynamics to personality experiences, past and present, as well as personality dynamics such as archetypal patterns and attitudes.

-We relate the dream’s dynamics and issues also to the dreamer’s present life where their on similarities and contrasts in how the dream ego is acting or not acting and how the person’s waking ego is acting or not acting.
+We relate the dream’s dynamics and issues also to the dreamer’s present life where we look for similarities and contrasts in how the dream ego is acting or not acting and how the person’s waking ego is acting or not acting.

 We relate the dream’s issues and dynamics to future dreaming and especially future waking life choices through doing dream enactments and dream tasks.

 One brief example is acting out in the dream group the dreamer’s fear of flying when she had a dream of her in an airplane full of passengers about to crash.
 This time in re-enacting the dream we acted out the dreamer going into the moments before the crash and then when she was ready into an actual crash.
-Of course she evaluated her experiences in the enactments with us and out of this made the choice to start flying, which would enhance her career.
-She had no more fear of flying because, dream guided, we could take her through what she was afraid of.
+Of course, she evaluated her experiences in the enactments with us and out of this made the choice to start flying.
+Through dreamwork, we could take her through what she was afraid of.
 End of Story!